Report urges classroom changes after teacher injured at Gatineau school | CBC News

 The inspector also briefly visited the class where the student threw the hourglass and later issued nine recommendations to address shortcomings related to the Occupational Health and Safety Act.

-According to the report, three out of nine relate to issues in training school personnel to intervene in a safe manner during a violent crisis involving a student.
+According to the report, three out of nine relate to issues in training staff and substitutes to intervene in a safe manner during a violent crisis involving a student.

 "Not all workers who are likely to be exposed to violence at work are trained for this purpose," the report states in French.